pyg-team/pytorch_geometric/docs/source/modules/nn.rst

    output = mean_aggr(x, index)  #  Output shape: [100, 64]

+Notably, all aggregations share the same set of forward arguments, as described in detail in :meth:`torch_geometric.nn.aggr.Aggregation.forward`.

-Each of these aggregations can be used within :class:`~torch_geometric.nn.conv.MessagePassing` as well as for hierachical/global pooling to obtain graph-level representations:
+Each of the provided aggregations can be used within :class:`~torch_geometric.nn.conv.MessagePassing` as well as for hierachical/global pooling to obtain graph-level representations:

 .. code-block:: python